arambazamba/ng-adv/labs/lab-05/readme.md

 -   Provide CRUD and loading for food using `@ngrx/signal`
 -   Implement a `container presenter pattern`
 -   Enhance our app by using `rxMethod` and persist data to the server
--   Enhance the `container presenter pattern` by using `input signals`

 ### Setup a basic Signal Store